Star Awards for Top 10 Most Popular Male Artistes

-The Star Awards for Top 10 Most Popular Male Artistes is an award presented annually at the Star Awards, a ceremony that was established in 1994.
+The Star Awards for Top 10 Most Popular Male Artistes is an award presented annually at the Star Awards since its inception in 1994.

 History

-The category was introduced in 1994, at the first Star Awards ceremony; Terence Cao, Chew Chor Meng, Li Nanxing, Sean Say, and Desmond Sim received the award as five of the male artistes of the 10 Most Popular Artistes award.
-The winners are determined by a majority vote from the public via telephone and SMS text voting.
+Terence Cao, Chew Chor Meng, Li Nanxing, Sean Say, and Desmond Sim were the five male recipients of the inaugural 10 Most Popular Artistes award.
+The winners were determined by a majority vote from the public via telephone and SMS text voting.

-During 1994 and 1995, the Most Popular Actor award and Most Popular Actress were also awarded.
-It was a separate award from the 10 Most Popular Artistes award and was given out to the male artiste who topped the votes of the latter award.
-Li and Chen Hanwei were the recipients of this award in 1994 and 1995, respectively.
-In 1996, the Most Popular Actor award was retired.
+In 1994 and 1995, the Most Popular Actor award was also awarded to the male artiste who topped the votes.
+Li and Chen Hanwei were the recipients of this award in 1994 and 1995 respectively.

+Since 1997, the number of recipients for each category was expanded to ten and the award was renamed as Top 10 Most Popular Male Artistes.

-In 2004, the Star Awards for All-Time Favourite Artiste was introduced during the 11th ceremony where artistes who had received the Star Awards for Top 10 Most Popular Male / Female Artistes for 10 times will be automatically be awarded and will also not be nominated in this category anymore.
+In 2004, the All-Time Favourite Artiste was introduced.
+Artistes who had received ten prior Star Awards for Top 10 Most Popular Male / Female Artistes were automatically conferred the title, and were removed from the nomination pool permanently.
+A total of 17 male artistes have since achieved this status and are no longer eligible to be nominated.

-In 2023, the Most Popular Rising Stars award was introduced for artistes who have been in the entertainment industry for five years or less, regardless of gender.
-Awarded artistes will be deemed as awarded Star Awards for Top 10 Most Popular Male Artistes for the purpose of counting towards Star Awards for All-Time Favourite Artiste.
+In 2023, the Most Popular Rising Stars award was introduced for artistes who have been in the entertainment industry for five years or less.
+A win in this category will also count towards the overall Top 10 tally.

 Eligibility

-Before 1997, only Mediacorp actors were eligible to be nominated for the award.
-This rule was removed in 1997 onwards to allow the Mediacorp male artistes from the variety sector to contest for the award.
+Initially, only full-time Mediacorp actors were eligible to be nominated.
+In 1997, a rule change allowed artistes from the variety sector to contest for the award.

-In 2018, the rules were changed to allow contracted and project-based artistes to be nominated and/or receive the award.
+In 2018, the rules were changed again to allow contracted, project-based and/or non-Mediacorp artistes to be nominated.

 Recipients

-Since its inception, the award has been given to 60 male artistes.
-Jeremy Chan, Marcus Chin, Jeff Goh, Guo Liang, Richie Koh, Benjamin Tan, Desmond Tan, Romeo Tan, Xu Bin and Zong Zijie are the most recent winners in the Top 10 Most Popular Male Artistes category.
+Since its inception, the award saw a total of male artistes being nominated, of which 59 artistes had won at least one award, and 17 artistes had been conferred the All-Time Favourite Artiste.
+Shaun Chen, Marcus Chin, Jeff Goh, Guo Liang, Richie Koh, Ayden Sng, Benjamin Tan, Desmond Tan, Nick Teo and Xu Bin are the most recent winners in the Top 10 Most Popular Male Artistes category.

-Ayden Sng, Tyler Ten and Zhang Zetong are the most recent winners in the Most Popular Rising Stars category.
+Tyler Ten and Zhang Zetong are the most recent winners in the Most Popular Rising Stars category.